 As much as we wish our pets could roam free during the holidays, sometimes it’s for their own good that we keep them on a tight leash (literally).
 As always, all of your pets need an identification tag with their name and your phone number in case the two of your ever separate.
 Pets frequently get lost during the holidays, so ID tags are super important this time of year.

-Use Calming Aids
+Use Calming Aids for Pet Stress Relief

 - ThunderShirts are a drug-free option for both cats and dogs.
 They work the same way swaddling calms down a baby.